NilPointer-Software/bdfd-wiki/src/guides/json.md

 ```

 ### Parameters
-- `JSON string` `(Type: String || Flag: Required)` - The JSON string which should be parsed.
+- `JSON string` `(Type: String || Flag: Required)` : The JSON string which should be parsed.

 ### Examples
 See examples in the further of the current guide.

 ## $json
-`$json` is the function which retrievers JSON values from a specified key after the JSON string being parsed.
+`$json` is the function which retrieves JSON values from a specified key after the JSON string being parsed.

 ### Syntax
 ```